clipmove/DOSBlood/Readme.md

 * Reset view bob/view sway inertia on level start
 * Fix fall scream triggering after player has died
 * Restore unused gargoyle stone animation morph
+* Gargoyles in statue state is ignored by autoaim
 * Fix weapon state not resetting on weapon change
 * Fix choking hands to run at a constant framerate
 * Fix secrets for maps with glitched secret triggers
 * Fix projectiles glitching when autoaim is disabled
-* Stone gargoyles in idle state is ignored by autoaim
 * Cheogh blasting/attacking can now hit prone players
 * Fix pod enemy projectiles using walls as enemy index
 * Phantasm spirit attack/slashing can now hit prone players